 At Shirley McAlpine & Associates, Shirley has brought together a group of creative problem solvers and passionate contributors who share the same commitment to humanity.
 She created her company to expand the reach and impact of her work and to bring innovative answers to the challenge of how people fulfil their potential at work and beyond.
 And how we can truly thrive every day, not just survive.

-Having lived and worked in both the UK and the US has afforded her the experience of working across cultures including parts of Europe, and Africa.
+Living and working in both the UK and the US, and working in other parts of the world such as Europe and Africa has afforded Shirley the experience of working across many different cultures.
 She brings a distinct lens, challenging existing norms in a compassionate and courageous way.

 Her coaching has an ontological underpinning and is grounded in developing active listening skills, improving emotional intelligence, Gestalt Theory, working with systems and mindful reflection.
 Her work includes both individual as well as team coaching.

 She is PCC accredited by International Coaching Federation and Faculty on one of only 50 fully accredited ICF programs globally.
 She has also designed an ICF program on Race for coaches’ continual development with CEUs.
 She is trained in Hellinger’s Systemic theory, EQ, Gestalt, and an accredited Intercultural Development Inventory Assessor (IDI).

 Over the years her diversity work has included supporting the launch of the Soros Equality Fellowship and coached Fellows who are leaders influencing the racial justice field and delivering Diversity Engagement Sessions to the top 1000 leaders in Shell.
 She led an award-winning organizational change diversity program called ‘People Matter’ for Marks & Spencer’s leading suppliers.
 She also designed and delivered a Diversity and Inclusion program called ‘Daring to be Different’ for all Partners in KPMG UK.